Bangladesh win one-off Test against Ireland by 7 wickets | Sports-Games

 Bangladesh wrapped up its one-off cricket Test against Ireland with a seven-wicket win just after lunch on the fourth day on Friday.

-Mushfiqur Rahim. who scored 126 in the first innings, completed the match for Bangladesh with 51 not out, joined by Mominul Hague's unbeaten 20.
+Mushfiqur Rahim. who scored 126 in the first innings, sealed victory for Bangladesh with 51 not out, while Mominul Hague was unbeaten on 20.

-Liton Das gave Bangladesh a fluent start before he was bowled by pacer Mark Adair for 23.
-Offspinner Andy McBrine, who registered best figures by an Irish bowler with 6-118 in the first innings, then had Najmul Hossain caught by skipper Andrew Balbirnie for 4, with Bangladesh at 43-2.
+Bangladesh captain Shakib Al Hasan said: ''This was a match where we could experiment with a few things.
+We tried to do that, some things came off and some things didn't. ''I thought we were positive enough and the wicket suited the way we wanted to bat.
+That's one area where we are looking to change our approach and that worked in the match.
+I wouldn't say this was an ideal Test wicket but it was a good batting track.''
+Liton Das gave Bangladesh a fluent start before he was bowled by paceman Mark Adair for 23.
+Offspinner Andy McBrine, who registered an Ireland record 6-118 in the first innings, then had Najmul Hossain caught by skipper Andrew Balbirnie for 4.

-Bangladesh earlier took 36 minutes to wrap up Ireland's second innings for 292 after the visitors resumed on 286-6.
+Bangladesh earlier took 36 minutes to wrap up Ireland's second innings after the visitors resumed on 286-6.

-Pace bowler Ebadot Hossain rattled the stumps of McBrine in the fifth over of the day after he added just one run to his overnight 71 to be out on his career-best 72.
-Ebadot then dismissed Graham Hume for 14, caught by Das to finish with 3-37.
+Pace bowler Ebadat Hossain rattled the stumps of McBrine in the fifth over of the day after he added one run to his overnight 71 to make a career-best 72.
+Ebadat then had Graham Hume caught by Das for 14 to finish with 3-37.

-After falling to 51-5 on the third morning and facing an innings defeat against the much-vaunted spin attack of Bangladesh, the Irish team dug in and grittily batted out the third day to give themselves faint hope.
+Lorcan Tucker made 108 off 162 balls with 14 fours and one six while Harry Tector hit 56.

-Lorcan Tucker hit a century, complemented by career-best half-centuries by Harry Tector and Andy McBrine, to help Ireland survive day three and reach stumps on 286-8, leading Bangladesh by 131 runs.
+Balbirnie said: ''We showed a lot of grit.
+We all really enjoyed playing Test cricket again.
+You have to show a lot of fight, which we did, but obviously it wasn't enough in the end.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)